rsh249/rsh249.github.io/index.md

 ## Paleoclimate

 Reconstruction paleoclimate from biological community data using CRACLE modeling.
-Recent publication details a paleoclimate reconstruction from Late Quaternary packrat midden macrofossils from western North America (https://www.openquaternary.com/articles/10.5334/oq.46/).
-Preprint (https://www.biorxiv.org/content/10.1101/641183v2) and new R package 'cRacle' (https://github.com/rsh249/cRacle) are coming soon.
+Recent publication details a paleoclimate reconstruction from Late Quaternary packrat midden macrofossils from western North America <a href = "https://www.openquaternary.com/articles/10.5334/oq.46/"> here </a>. <a href = 'https://www.biorxiv.org/content/10.1101/641183v2'> Preprint </a> and new R package <a href= 'https://github.com/rsh249/cRacle'> 'cRacle' </a> are coming soon.

 ## aDNA -- Plant community metagenomics